The Les Paul #1

 Documentation includes the original dealer invoice, warranty card, sales receipt, Gibson factory specification sheet, promotional photograph, catalog and price list.
 This guitar is pictured in the Gibson “White” catalog.
 Accessories include the Black Beauty Artist Series case.
 This is no ordinary case.
 It is a black, plush lined, black leather covered custom case.
 On the inside of the lid, a satin ribbon bears the “Gibson” script logo.
 The original unwrapped strap and cord along with an additional rosewood pick guard (without Les Paul’s autograph) complete this special package.

 It is an amazing instrument that should, someday, be in a museum where guitar enthusiasts could see and appreciate it.
-Until that time it will remain in good hands.
+Until that time it’s in good hands.

 UPDATE…… In the past few years Gibson has attempted to re-issue many of the famous “flame top” models of the 50’s and early 60’s.
 Some of the tops are quite good.
 But, The Les Paul #1 has the finest flame top ever seen on ANY Les Paul model.
 It could be, quite possibly, the best and most remarkable flamed maple used on a Gibson guitar since manufacturing began in 1894.
 The back, sides, and neck are also similar quality flamed maple.
 The flame on the back is equal in every way to the flame on the front.
 Published photos of The Les Paul models numbered and dated after 3/26/76 show nowhere near the cosmetic appearance of #1.
 The Les Paul, #1 was hand crafted in every way, in every discriminate detail, in the Kalamazoo, Michigan plant where EVERY guitar was CUSTOM SHOP PREMIUM quality.